EventStore/documentation/docs/cloud/introduction.md

 ### Access control

-Each organization has its own access control, which includes the list of users who have access to the organization, groups, roles, policies, and identity providers.
+Each organization has its own access control, covering the members who can access the organization, the groups, roles, and policies that govern what they can do, single sign-on through your own identity provider, and service accounts for automation.

 When you create an organization, you become its admin by default.
-To invite more people, click on the `Access control` menu and switch to `Invitations`.
-You will see the `Invite member` button, which opens the invite screen.
-You must enter the new member's email address and the group to which the invited member will be added when they accept the invite.

-When you invite someone, the invitation remains inactive in the `Invitations` list until the invite is accepted.
-If the invitee accidentally removes it from their inbox, it can be resent.

-Groups allow you to fine-tune access so that not every organization member is the admin.
-The `Organization admins` group is automatically created when you create a new organization, and members of this group have full access to the organization.

-Each project also gets its own `Project admins` group.
+The automatically created `Organization admins` group grants its members full access to the organization, and each project gets its own `Project admins` group.

+For the full model — inviting members, managing groups and policies, configuring single sign-on, and creating service accounts — see [Access Control](access-control/README.md).

 ### Projects